barberd/coco9511pak/Basic Patch/README.md

 ## Description

-This code will patch CoCo3's Super Extended Basic to use the CoCo Am9511 Pak (open source hardware design available at https://github.com/barberd/coco9511pak) and its Arithmetic Processing Unit for several of its float functions, including: \*, /, ^, SIN, ATN, COS, TAN, EXP, FIX, LOG, and SQR.
+This code will patch CoCo3's Super Extended Basic to use the CoCo Am9511 Pak (open source hardware design available at https://github.com/barberd/coco9511pak) and its Arithmetic Processing Unit for several of its float functions, including: \*, /, ^, SIN, ATN, COS, TAN, EXP, LOG, and SQR.
 Additionally, four new functions have been added: ACOS, ARCSIN, LG10, and APUPI.

 ## How to use